dodona-edu/dodona-edu.github.io/en/references/tested-judge/template-description/README.md

 # Documentation description templates
 Description templates are used to only write a description once.
-That description can be instantiated foreach programming language that is necessary with the correct names and style conventions.
+That description can be instantiated for each programming language that is necessary with the correct names and style conventions.

-The description templates will be written using the Mako templating system.
+Description templates are written using the Mako templating system.
-TESTed supported two markup languages for the exercises: Markdown and HTML.
+TESTed supports two markup languages for the exercises: Markdown and HTML.
-The descriptions could be both written in English and Dutch.
+The descriptions can be written in both English and Dutch.

 Which parts of the description should be generated for a programming language?

 - **Function names**:
-  The style conventions for function names are programming language depended.
+  The style conventions for function names are programming language dependant.
   Example: Python uses the `snake_case` convention, Java uses the `camelCase` convention.
 - **Type names**:
   One of the larger difference between programming languages are the names that are used for the same datatype.
-  Example 8-bit integers: Java uses the name `byte`, Haskell uses the name `Data.Int.Int8`.
+  For example, 8-bit integers: in Java they're called `byte`, while Haskell uses `Data.Int.Int8`.
 - **Natural type names**:
-  The natural types names, more specific these for collections of values, could also differ for a programming language.
+  The type names in natural language, especially those for collections, also differ between programming languages.
-  In JavaScript, you speak about arrays, but in Python, you speak about lists.
+  For example, JavaScript has arrays, while Python has lists.
+Similarly, Java has maps, while Python has dictionaries.
-  However, the datastructures is the same for both languages.
+  However, the data structures are the same for both languages.
 - **Code examples**:
-  The biggest difference between programming languages, is the syntax used to write code.
+  The biggest difference between programming languages is the syntax used to write code.

 ## Constants
-First we will look to the constants that could be used in the templates.
+First we will look at the constants that can be used in the templates.
 - **prompt**:
-  This constant contains the console-prompt-prefix.
+  This constant contains the prefix for the console prompt.
   In the HTML template it will be the escaped version.
   Example: `>>>` for Python.
 - **language and language_html**:
-  These constants contains the name of the programming language, wherefore an instance is generated.
+  These constants contain the name of the programming language for which an instance is generated.
   `language_html` is the HTML-safe version of `language`.
 - **namespace and namespace_html**:
-  These constants contains the `namespace` of the code.
+  These constants contain the `namespace` of the code.
-  The namespace could be passed as a parameter to the conversion program.
+  The namespace can be passed as a parameter to the conversion program.
   `namespace_html` is the HTML-safe version of `namespace`.

 The constants and function calls in Mako must be notated between `${...}`.